apotheon/vortex/docs/language_reference.md

 members of a global table called `_G`, so that accessing `foo` is equivalent to `_G["foo"]`.
 This can be used to perform reflection.
 #### Let expression
-    let_expr ::= 'let' [ 'rec' | 'glob' ] ident_list [ '=' expr_list ]
+    let_expr ::= 'let' [ 'rec' | 'glob' ] ( pattern | ( '(' pattern_list ')' ) )
+                 [ '=' ( expr | ( '(' expr_list ')' ) ]
 You use the `let` expression to declare (and define) variables.
 Vortex unlike Lua uses the "strict" mode, any variable must be declared before you can assign it.
-A `let` expression is formed by using the `let` keyword along with optional `rec` (recursive binding where the value is aware of itself) or `glob` (makes a global variable instead of local variable, a global variable is always aware of itself) keywords, followed by a list of identifiers (one or more) and optional assignment part (consisting of the assignment operator and a list of expressions with always at least one expression).
+A `let` expression is formed by using the `let` keyword along with optional `rec` (recursive binding where the value is aware of itself) or `glob` (makes a global variable instead of local variable, a global variable is always aware of itself) keywords, followed by a list of patterns (see pattern matching, one or more) and optional assignment part (consisting of the assignment operator and a list of expressions with always at least one expression).
 If you don't provide the assignment part, the variables will be nil.
 Thus doing `let foo = nil` and `let foo` is equivalent.

+To avoid syntax ambiguities, you have to put the sides of the `let` expression into parentheses if they contain more than one pattern/expression.

 You can shadow `let` expressions.
-They always evaluate to the value of the variable.
-Assignment without `let` (setting value of an already declared variable) is described in binary operators (assignment is a left associative binary operation).
+They always evaluate to the value of the variable (or a list of variables).

+You can use a limited set of patterns (only non-conditional patterns, that is, in this case variable pattern, table pattern and cons pattern).
+Table pattern always matches in this case, no matter if the elements exist.
+You may not use any other patterns except variable patterns in the `let` expression.
 #### If expression
     expr_branch ::= '->' expr | block
     if_expr ::= 'if' expr expr_branch [ 'else' (expr | expr_branch) ]